strat0sphere/spark-euca/README.md

-Scripts on this repo are under current development and constantly change - Might not work for your system!
+*Please read bellow to make sure these tools will work with your system*

 Has been tested with boto version 2.31.1 and 2.38 Eucalyptus private cloud is API compatible with Amazon EC2.
 The scripts on this repo are a modified version of the spark-ec2 tools that you can find here: https://github.com/mesos/spark-ec2.
-The scipts can be used unmodified with Eucalyptus.
+The scripts can be used unmodified with Eucalyptus.
 If you want to use Amazon you should copy the connector from the spark-ec2 repo.
 The current git repo might contain code from the original spark tools that is not currently used for the installation to Eucalyptus.

 spark-euca